Supreme Court clears way for Louisiana to redo congressional map

 “Black voters in Louisiana have suffered one election under a congressional map that unlawfully dilutes their political influence,” Khanna continued.
 “Thankfully, Louisiana is now on track to add an additional minority opportunity district in time for 2024, ensuring that Black Louisianians are finally afforded fair representation in the state’s congressional delegation.”

-But the court simultaneously said it would keep the case on its docket and hold it until the justices resolved the Alabama dispute, which similarly involved a challenge to the state’s GOP-drawn congressional map for only including one majority-Black district.
+But the court said it would keep the case on its docket and hold it until the justices resolved the Alabama dispute, which similarly involved a challenge to the state’s GOP-drawn congressional map for including only one majority-Black district.

-Court watchers had anticipated that the right-leaning court would reject the Alabama challenge and in doing so narrow the Voting Rights Act.
+Court watchers anticipated that the right-leaning court would reject the Alabama challenge and, in doing so, narrow the Voting Rights Act.

 But when the decision was handed down earlier this month, two of the court’s conservatives — Chief Justice John Roberts and Justice Brett Kavanaugh — joined the three liberals to strike down Alabama’s map as a likely violation of the Voting Rights Act in a 5-4 decision.